coredns/deployment/kubernetes/README.md

 ~~~

 **NOTE:** You will need to delete the kube-dns deployment (as above) since while CoreDNS and kube-dns are running at the same time, queries may randomly hit either one.
+**NOTE:** The above example will not handle any reverse zones.
+To handle reverse zones use the `-r` option.

 For non-RBAC deployments, you'll need to edit the resulting yaml before applying it:
 1. Remove the line `serviceAccountName: coredns` from the `Deployment` section.